 (2) The Minister may make a recommendation under subsection (1) only if the Minister considers that each amendment proposed to be made by the regulations is necessary or desirable as a consequence of the enactment of the RWWA Act or this Act.

 (3) Nothing in this section prevents subsidiary legislation from being amended in accordance with the Act under which it was made.

 ”.

-4 On the date as at which this compilation was prepared, the Courts Legislation Amendment and Repeal Act 2004 s.
-142, which gives effect to Sch.
-2, had not come into operation.
-It reads as follows:

-“

-142. Other amendments to various Acts

-Each Act listed in Schedule 2 is amended as set out in that Schedule immediately below the short title of the Act.

-”.

-Schedule 2 cl.
-15 reads as follows:

-“

-Schedule 2 — Other amendments to Acts

-15. Dog Act 1976